sassoftware/sas_kernel/sas_kernel/doc/source/overview.rst

 -  Will this leave a bunch of SAS sessions hanging around?

-   A SAS session is started for each notebook you have open.
+   A SAS session is started for each notebook that you have open.
 For example, if you open 5 notebooks, you start 5 SAS sessions.
 Those sessions remain active as long as the notebook is running.
-If you shutdown your notebook, the associated SAS session terminates.
-In JupyterHub, there are configuration options to shutdown inactive sessions and the SAS kernel complies with those directives.
+If you shut down your notebook, the associated SAS session terminates.
+In JupyterHub, there are configuration options to shut down inactive sessions and the SAS kernel complies with those directives.

 -  I restarted my SAS kernel and now my Work library is now empty.
 What